pil0706/Map_blog/_posts/2019-06-27-Learn from others.md

 </p>

 I came out with conclusions below, which causes this phenomenon (buildings on water).<br>

 **A**.
 Data did not come from one source<br>

-> for instance, water bodies, buildings, road links all are from difference sources<br>
+> for instance, water bodies, buildings, road links all are from difference sources

 **B**.
 Like the Bermuda triangle, only that part of world has projection bugs<br>

 > when service providers convert spatial data to vector tiles, that area has 'unknown' issues?
 (I maybe go too far.
-I don't want to believe they made that mistakes.)<br>
+I don't want to believe they made that mistakes.)

 **C**.
 I may be wrong